jams2/wagtail-factories-tutorials/docs/tutorials/getting-started.rst

 The page tree
 ~~~~~~~~~~~~~

 In the examples so far, we've shown isolated page instances that don't interact with one of Wagtail's key concepts: the page tree.
-By default, page instances created via a ``PageFactory`` subclass are not inserted into the tree.
+By default, page instances created via a ``PageFactory`` subclass are not inserted into any existing page tree.

 .. code:: python